 In 2009, we produced four full days of “Indulging the Senses”, with 300 works of exhibition art, thousands of pieces in the popular Festival Store, the premiere of our Literary Art Showcase, dazzling performance and installation art, and our first wildly successful (and free) Sunday Open House.

 2009 Festival Catalog (.pdf)

 In 2010, we returned to the Seattle Center.
 We proudly presented our first-ever stage show production, sharing the glittering story of the Cabinet of Curiosities.
 Perhaps most exciting of all?
 Tickets sold out on Saturday night to thousands of excited guests.

 2010 Festival Catalog (.pdf)

 In 2011 and 2012, we were in a fantastic venue: Fremont Studios.
-We featured our first Erotic Short Film Exhibition, with two unique film screenings playing throughout the weekend in an on-site movie theater.
+We partnered with 3 Dollar Bill Cinema for the return of erotic films to the Festival after a three year hiatus.
+The Erotic Short Film Exhibition featured two unique film screenings playing throughout the weekend in an on-site movie theater.
 The Literary Art Exhibition flourished with popular poetry art tours and our first ever Literary Art Anthology.
 The visual art and performances were more successful than ever.

 2011 Festival Catalog (.pdf)